Gear

 Tracklib — royalty-free sounds plus clearable songs

 Tracklib (opens in a new tab) is slightly different because it offers both royalty-free sounds and licensed songs for sampling.
 The licensing page (opens in a new tab) shows how to clear samples from real songs through Tracklib's process.
 That makes Tracklib useful for producers who want two lanes in one place: drag-and-drop royalty-free sounds and legally clearable song samples.
+If you are weighing it against the obvious alternative, our Tracklib vs Splice breakdown walks through which one to reach for and when.

 Cymatics — free packs with proper paperwork